 Guide for Authors

-Journal of Agricultural Sciences (JAS) is an international, double blind peer-reviewed, open access journal, published by the Faculty of Agriculture, Ankara University.
-The journal invites original research papers containing new insight into any aspect of Agricultural Sciences that are not published or not being considered for publication elsewhere.
-In the discipline encompassing the science of food, our journal only publishes novel and high quality original research papers only about basic and applied research topics in food science, food chemistry, and food microbiology and biotechnology.
+The Journal of Agricultural Sciences (JAS) is an international, double-blind peer-reviewed, open access journal, published by the Faculty of Agriculture, Ankara University.
+The journal invites original research papers containing new insight into any aspect of the Agricultural Sciences that are not published or not being considered for publication elsewhere.
+In the discipline encompassing the science of food, our journal only publishes novel and high-quality original research papers centered on basic and applied research topics in food science, food chemistry, and food microbiology and biotechnology.
 Articles regarding the topics of food engineering and nutrition are out of scope.

 Please check the fee (EPC/APC) policy before submitting an article.

-Before preparing papers for journal, authors should read through Guide for Authors and consult a current issue to make themselves familiar with general format.
+Before preparing papers for the journal, authors must read the Guide for Authors and consult a the most recent issue to familiarize themselves with the general format.

-The journal uses double-blind system for peer-review; both reviewers and authors’ identities remain anonymous.
-The paper will be peer-reviewed by at least three reviewers from outside and one editor from the journal typically involve in reviewing a submission.
-Authors will normally receive reviewers' comments within 12 weeks of submission.
+The journal uses a double-blind system for peer-review; both reviewers and authors’ identities remain anonymous.
+The paper will be peer-reviewed by at least three reviewers from outside and one editor from the journal typically involved in reviewing submissions.
+Authors will generally receive reviewers' comments within 12 weeks of submission.

-Manuscript submissions: Manuscript should be submitted to journal’s online submission system by the corresponding author.
+Manuscript submissions: Manuscript should be submitted to the journal’s online submission system by the corresponding author.